NicholasAsimov/courses/README.md

 # courses

-This repository holds the homework assignments being written as part of different online courses.
+This repository holds the homework assignments being written as a part of different online courses.

 *Problem sets are uploaded after the deadline so it doesn't violate Honor Code.*